lauvsong/DDoS-Generator-project/README.md

 # SWING DDoS-Generator-Project
 SWING 2020 JAN~MAR DDoS Generator project (basic form)
-DONT USE IT FOR ANY ILLEGAL PUTPOSE
+*DONT USE IT FOR ANY ILLEGAL PURPOSE*

 ## Foundation